 IP TAKE: Frees seeks social change agents that work at the systems level to achieve meaningful and measurable results.

 Despite living in Mexico for decades, the Frees have not restricted the foundation’s international giving to it.
-Instead, it awards grants to organizations operating in countries around the world where need is most acute.
+Instead, it awards grants to organizations operating in countries around the world where the need is most acute.

 The Frees Foundation is cautious in its grantmaking, especially regarding grants to support international projects and programs.
 The majority of awards fall in the $10,000 to $25,000 range.
 To learn more about the types of organizations the foundation supports, visit its Grant History page, which offers detailed grant information over the course of multiple years.